woc-hack/tutorial/README.md

 duplicate messages..
 ```

-It has a tree and a parent commit and is created by Warner Losh.
+This commit has a tree and a parent commit and is created by 'Warner Losh <imp@FreeBSD.org>'.
-Lets inspect the tree:
+Lets inspect the tree (the root folder of the project):
 ```
 [username@da0]~% echo 464ac950171f673d1e45e2134ac9a52eca422132 | ssh da4 ~/lookup/showTree.perl
 100644;a8fe822f075fa3d159a203adfa40c3f59d6dd999;COPYRIGHT